- Meeting Facilities

 Indiana Welcome Center

-Stop by the Indiana Welcome Center if you are visiting the South Shore area or just passing through.
+Stop by the Indiana Welcome Center in Hammond if you are visiting the South Shore area or just passing through.
 While you stretch your legs, you can view the unique building structure, enjoy the different exhibits in the W.F.
-Wellman Exhibit Hall, learn about the Gangster Era in the John Dillinger Museum and browse the gift shop.
+Wellman Exhibit Hall and browse the gift shop.
 You can also pick up a lot of information about all there is to see and do, not only in the South Shore area, but brochures from all over Indiana.

 The building design encompasses some of the main, most memorable images of Northwest Indiana and uses them in the building language.
 The solution is as diverse as the community itself; its people, the natural environment, and man made developments.